Justin Bieber Talks Mental Health & Anxiety In New YouTube Documentary

 "At the end, he was tired and said, 'Look, I need a break,' and he took a very long break," Braun adds "In that time he's found his wife, he's grown a lot.
 I don't put any pressure on that timeline anymore.
 He's earned the right to do it in his own time."

-That year, Bieber addressed the tour cancelation on Instagram, writing: “I want my mind, heart, and soul to be sustainable.”
+That year, Bieber addressed the tour cancellation on Instagram, writing: “I want my mind, heart, and soul to be sustainable.”

 "Being human is challenging for everybody.
 We're all struggling to some degree,” Bieber says in the docu-series.
 “We all have our individual pains, and fears and anxieties, worries… My life is changing a lot.
 Getting married.
 Getting back to the studio.
 Talking about getting married and the process and just being creative in this new chapter.
 Being happy about what I'm doing.
 Being in a good headspace.
 A better headspace."